CD Guastatoya: History

 The team had its origins under the name of Guastatoya Futbol Club, which was founded in 1990, however, the club was refounded as C.D.
 Guastatoya in 2005 in the city of Guastatoya in the Department of El Progreso.
-They have been in the Guatemalan First Division and in the amateur leagues of the country, that until in the 2013/14 season they managed to ascend to the Liga Nacional for the first time in its history, despite not being the champion of the Guatemalan First Division.
-They have a rivalry with Sanarate.
+They have been in the Guatemalan First Division and in the amateur leagues of the country, that until in the 2013–14 season they managed to ascend to the Liga Nacional for the first time in its history, despite not being the champion of the Guatemalan First Division.
+They have a rivalry with local club Sanarate and Antigua.